 If your restaurant has been open for a year, approach your working capital calculations by:

 Adding all of your annual revenue, and any other funding you might have to put toward your business.

 Adding all the operational costs from the past year, along with anticipated costs related to sustaining and growing, like wage increases, new employees, and more equipment.
 Don’t stop there, though: consider every possible cost along the ladder.

 Then, compare the first number to the second to determine how much more capital you need to move your business in the right direction.
 If you fall far short of this number or want a cushion to fall back on, you might want to consider a working capital loan.
-95% of business owners will require additional working capital over the next year, and 50% of these businesses need it to finance growth and/or new equipment.
+Many businesses require working capital to finance ongoing changes, growth costs and to purchase new equipment.

 Restaurant owners have several financing options to bring in more working capital: